riscv/riscv-elf-psabi-doc/riscv-elf.md

   into GOT entry regardless if `LD_BIND_NOW` is set or not under dynamic linking.

-  Static linkers must set the flag for the symbol following the eager binding semantic in the dynamic symbol table and add a `DT_RISCV_VARIANT_CC` dynamic tag in the Dynamic Section of the object.

 > NOTE:
+  Static linkers may set the flag for the symbol following the eager binding semantic in the dynamic symbol table and add a `DT_RISCV_VARIANT_CC` dynamic tag in the Dynamic Section of the object.

+> NOTE:
-  Vector registers have variant size.
-It depends on the hardware implementation.
+  Vector registers have a variable size depending on the hardware implementation.
-  To save/restore all these vector arguments in the resolver may occupy a large portion of stack space.
+  Saving/restoring all these vector arguments, the resolver may occupy a large portion of stack space.
 Additionally, it may adversely impact the performance of such functions.